college-254/kenyans_applying_to_us_universities/content/blog-posts/2018-08-06-to-kenyan-parents-an-argument-for-sending-your-child-to-a-us-college.md

 school that is about to sit for their KCSE.
 It’s never too early to start thinking of possible next steps.

-If your child has already ~~graduated from high school but has not started applying to schools in the US~~ started undergraduate classes at a local university, it’s a bit risky for them to start thinking of undergraduate US universities.
+If your child has already started undergraduate classes at a local university, it’s a bit risky for them to start thinking of undergraduate US universities.
 The applications and required exams are time-consuming.

 When I talk about US universities, I’m only referring to the ones that provide full (or close to full) scholarships to international students